sfnxboy/Machine_Learning_and_Big_Data/README.md

 - **Final Result:** The complete list of words and value (counts) are displayed.

 The [MrJob](https://github.com/sfnxboy/Machine_Learning_and_Big_Data/tree/main/MrJob) folder in this repository contains code that executes the map reduce process via python script.
 You might have noticed that nowhere in the code is a file imported or opened.
 The mrjob library works by reading in a file passed to it in the terminal.

+## Spark

+Although Hadoop does the job of wrangling big data, it takes significant time configuring multiple servers on a computer.
+New technologies allow more flexibility in data processing.
+One of these technologies is **Spark**.
+Apache Spark (Spark) is a unified analytics engine for large-scale data processing.
+Spark lets you write applications in code that can run on Hadoop.
+However, Spark doesn't have to run on Hadoop, as it can run in stand-alone mode or in the cloud.
+Spark can be 100 times faster than Hadoop.
+This is because where Hadoop communicates with HDFS per computation, Spark uses in-memory computation and can retain as much as HDFS can in-memory.
+Just like Hadoop's MapReduce, Spark works with data spread across a cluster, or a group of computers that work together.

+The Spark architecture includes the driver, executors, and the cluster manager:

+- The driver is the heart of the application.
+It is responsible for maintaining the application information; responding to the code or input; and analyzing, distributing, and scheduling work to the executors.
+- The executors perform the code assigned by the driver and then report the state of the computation to the driver.
+- The cluster manager controls the driver and executors and allocates resources to the machines on the Spark applications.
+The cluster manager is an external service for acquiring resources on the cluster.
+Spark can either use it's own standalone cluster manager that comes standard with Spark or another application (e.g., Apache Mesos, Hadoop YARN).

+Spark is very accessible through different programming languages.
+Spark was written in Scala, a tough programming language.
+However, there is an API that works with many languages to translate the code into Spark code and execute.
+Spark has an API in Java, Python, SQL, and R. In this project we will be using Python's flavor of spark, PySpark.

+### PySpark in Google Colab Notebooks

+Before we can begin using Spark, we need a place to do so.
+Cloud-based notebooks provide a remote workspace with stronger resources than our local laptop might allow.
+Cloud notebooks permit us to share our work with others, such as coworkers, similar to GitHub.
+[Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) is a google-hosted notebook.